Types of Governance | Features of A Good Governance Primary 4 (Basic 4) – Term 1 Week 2 Civic Education

 ENTRY BEHAVIOUR

-The pupils give examples of good governance.
+The pupils can give examples of good governance.

 INSTRUCTIONAL MATERIALS